cpswarm/complex_behaviors/sar/README.md

   Name of the yaml param file which specifies the coordinates of the environment.

 ## Communication Library Configuration
-The communication library configuration `param/uav_swarmros.cfg` defines the data exchanged between the CPS in the swarm and between the CPSs and the ground control station.
+The communication library configuration `param/uav_swarmros.cfg` defines the data exchanged between the CPSs in the swarm and between the CPSs and the ground control station.
 This includes the events that trigger the FSM state changes.
 Refer to the [Communication Library](https://github.com/cpswarm/swarmio) documentation for more information.